 Credit One Bank® Platinum Visa® for Rebuilding Credit

-This Visa credit card has a 1% cashback on qualifying gasoline, groceries and mobile, internet, cable and satellite TV services rebuilding credit.
+This Visa credit card has a 1% cashback on qualifying gasoline, groceries, and mobile, internet, cable, and satellite TV services rebuilding credit.
 Customers are charged an annual fee of $75 for the first year.
 After that, $99/year ($8.25/month).
 This is one of the disadvantages of the Credit One Bank card.

 The ongoing variable APR is 24.24%.
 You can have a score of 300-670 to qualify for rebuilding credit.

-You can start with online manageable monthly payments $300 loan limit in Credit One Bank, and regular checks can help you prove your creditworthiness in order to qualify for a future line of credit increases. ou could earn back your security deposit as a statement credit when you use your card responsibly.
+You can start with online manageable monthly payments of $300 loan limit in Credit One Bank, and regular checks can help you prove your creditworthiness to qualify for a future line of credit increase.
+You could earn back your security deposit as a statement credit when you use your card responsibly.

-Surge Mastercard®
+Surge® Mastercard®

 Reflex Mastercard®